codechunker/stockquotes/README.md

  ```
 java -jar stockquotes.jar
 ```
+On your browser, go to [http://localhost:8091](http://localhost:8091) to access the page
 # Flow, Concepts and Deductions
 The application was built with the concept of Schedulers and Websockets.
 When a user adds a stock to watch, a request to is made to YahooFinance API to get the quotes for the stocks added and then goes ahead to push them to a topic.